TCU Priorities for the 2020 Presidential Candidates

-The top three priorities that AIHEC and TCUs seek from the new Administration as it transitions into leadership are:
+The top priorities that AIHEC and TCUs seek from the next Administration:

 About Tribal Colleges and Universities